 \subsection{Learning optimal representations}

 Next, we evaluate whether we can learn better representations with the help of the adversarial training regime.
-We create a pool of tasks from Meta-World with an overlapping skill set for most tasks for this problem.
-In our experiment, we set this overlapping skill to be the act of ``pushing''.
-With this constraint, we create an environment MT5 by selecting five tasks for training.
-We choose the following five tasks for our MT5 environment: Push, Open window, Close window, Open drawer, and Close drawer.
-The multi-task evaluation here tests the ability to learn multiple tasks simultaneously without accounting for generalization to new tasks.
+We create a pool of tasks from Meta-World with an overlapping skill set for most tasks in this problem.
+In our experiment, we set this overlapping skill as the act of ``pushing''.
+With this constraint, we create an environment MT5 by selecting five tasks for training: Push, Open window, Close window, Open drawer, and Close drawer.
+The multi-task evaluation tests the ability to learn multiple tasks simultaneously without accounting for generalization to new tasks.
 This task helps evaluate the efficiency of the skills learned by the model.
-We show that ATE-PPO significantly improves TE-PPO's performance without hyperparameter tuning and using common parameters across both experiments.
-TE-PPO achieves an average success rate of $0.2 \pm 0.01$, while our ATE-PPO achieves an average success rate of $0.41 \pm 0.08$.
-Furthermore, we believe the model's performance could be significantly improved with hyperparameter-tuning since the model reaches a performance as high as 0.6 on some runs.
+ATE-PPO significantly improves TE-PPO's performance without significant hyperparameter tuning and using common network architecture across both experiments.
+TE-PPO achieves an average success rate of $0.2 \pm 0.01$, while our ATE-PPO achieves an average success rate of $0.41 \pm 0.08$, i.e., a success rate improvement of \textbf{+21\%} over the baseline.
+We summarize more detailed results of the causal analysis of latent in Appendix~\appref{appendix:mt5}.